-This classic shrub comes in a pinkish red.
+This Azalea has bright magenta blooms – almost a hot pink color.
 ‘Mothers Day’ blooms anywhere from the middle of spring to late springtime.
 Usually gracing the holiday of Mothers Day with some bright blossoms.
 It’s compact in size, growing to three feet tall.
 Use ‘Mothers Day’ in a mass planting if you desire a bright swath of azaleas.

 Azaleas have plenty of uses in your garden, let your imagination run wild.
 My favorite way to use them is in a large swath, either as a hedge in front of a porch, or a big wave of color under trees.

 Azaleas also make great potted plants that could be positioned on either side of a door, or around a patio.

 While azaleas are typically low maintenance, pests can still be an issue.
 You’ll need to monitor for pests regularly, and plan to treat them as they arise.
 There are several pests you’ll be likely to encounter depending on your geographic location.

 Scale insects look like white cottony masses on the branches of your shrubs.
 The white that you see is a protective casing, with a female scale insect inside feasting on your azalea while also protecting the eggs.

 Scale insects prey on plants that are stressed and already unhealthy.
 The best way to prevent a scale infection is to keep them watered and remove any foliage or branches that appear to be infected.